sharoncornelius/idpf-specification/idpf_specification.md

   9. The TSO message header should not span on more than *max_hdr_buf_per_lso* buffers.
 (Max *max_hdr_buf_per_lso* Descriptors).
 - SW must keep a minimal gap of IECM_TX_RS_MIN_GAP descriptors between 2 descriptors that have their RS flag set(when set to zero , SW does not keep a gap).
 - SW must keep a minimal gap of IECM_TX_SPLITQ_RE_MIN_GAP descriptors between 2 descriptors that have their RE flag set(when set to zero , SW does not keep a gap).
-- RE flag can be set only for queues that operate in “out of order ,split queue” model.
+- RE flag can be set only for queues that operate in “out of order, split queue” model.
 - When using TSO message SW must follow the Descriptors order:
   1. Single TSO context descriptor with the TSO bit set.
   2. The rest of the Non-TSO context descriptors or TSO context descriptors that have their TSO bit set to 0.
   3. One or more TX data descriptors.
-  Note: A TSO context descriptor is one that has MSS, Tlen and Headerlen fields or a Base mode TX context descriptor of Dtype 0x1.
+  **_Note:_** A TSO context descriptor is one that has MSS, Tlen, and Headerlen fields or a Base mode TX context descriptor of Dtype 0x1.
 - For a TSO packet, either its data descriptors or its first context descriptor must describe the packet header length.
 The *max_tx_hdr_len_seg* negotiated capability defines the Maximal header length supported by the device for segmentation.

-### Tx Descriptor write formats
+### Tx Descriptor Write Formats

 #### TX Writeback Descriptor Format - DTYPE = 0x0F